telicent-oss/smart-caches-core/docs/index.md

 ![Search Indexing Pipeline Example](images/search-pipeline-example.jpeg)

-The above example is implemented in the [ElasticSearch Smart Cache][1] repository where everything except the final *JSON to Elastic* piece is provided from this repository.
+The above example is implemented in the [Smart Cache Search][1] repository where much of the implementation is from the common libraries provided from this repository and Search need only focus on the Elasticsearch/OpenSearch specific details.

 **Note** that the actual pipeline as implemented has additional sinks in it versus the above rough design sketch.
 We use a [Throughput Sink](sinks/throughput.md) for logging throughput metrics, a [Filter Sink](sinks/filter.md) for filtering